Emigre/dotfiles/docs/IDES.md

 - Editor:
 	- Inlay Hints: Deselect 'Show hints for' so none are selected
 	- General:
-		- Select Strip trailing spaces on Save for All
+		- Strip trailing spaces on Save: select 'All'
 		- Select Delete trailing spaces on caret line
 		- Select Ensure an empty line at the end of a file on Save
 		- Deselect Highlight lines with whitespace-only modifications with a different color